godver3/cli_debrid/README.md

    docker attach cli_debrid
    ```

+Ctrl-P then Ctrl-Q to detach from the container rather than exiting the script.

 5. Access the web interface (note - only accessible when the program has been started):
    Open a web browser and navigate to `http://your-server-ip:5000`